2020

 What ignited your pursuit for gender equality?

-I grew up in a community that did not place a high value on the ideas and opinions of girls and women.
-I watched my mum, aunts, and women around me struggle daily, working in low paid jobs with little exposure to better economic opportunities.
+I grew up in a society that did not place a high value on the ideas and opinions of women/girls.
+They were automatically banished to be homemakers and told not to aim for the top because it will be pointless since they will still end up being wives and mums.
+I watched women around me, who despite their qualifications and wealth of experience, struggled daily with this gender disparity, working low paid jobs with no glimpse of hope for better economic opportunities.
 This ignited my pursuit for gender equality.

 Please share your biggest wins as an advocate for gender equality.